matheben/game-of-life/README.md

 change line 23 and uncomment 23-35 to load patterns from https://conwaylife.com/wiki/.
 All credit for these patterns goes to original creaters

-press 'c' to save a pattern, can only save one at a time. saved patterns must be opened with lines 18/19.
+press 'c' to save a pattern.
+saved patterns must be opened with lines 18/19.
 Must close and reopen program to load your own saved patterns.